-For affine correspondence $({\mathbf{x}}_{ij}, {\mathbf{x}}'_{ij}, \mathbf{A})$, we get three polynomials for six unknowns $\{q_x, q_y, q_z, t_x, t_y, t_z\}$ from Eqs.~\eqref{GECS6dof} and~\eqref{eq:E6dof_Ac6}.
-Thus two affine correspondences are enough to recover the relative pose of a multi-camera system under 6DOF general motion.
-The hidden variable resultant method~\cite{cox2013ideals} is used to solve for the unknowns, see supplementary material for details.
-The obtained solver is however too large and, therefore, slow and numerically unstable.
-Experiments confirmed that the solver is numerically unstable and, thus, no further experiments and comparisons are presented in the paper.

-We furthermore investigate the special cases of multi-camera motion, \emph{i.e.}, planar motion and motion with known vertical direction, see Fig.~\ref{fig:Specialcases}.
-We will show that two special cases can be efficiently solved with affine correspondences.
+For each AC $({\mathbf{x}}_{ij}, {\mathbf{x}}'_{ij}, \mathbf{A})$, we get three polynomials based on Eqs.~\eqref{GECS6dof} and~\eqref{eq:E6dof_Ac6}, see supplementary material for details.
+Motivated by scenarios like self-driving cars, ground robots or AR headsets, we investigate relevant special cases of multi-camera motion, \emph{i.e.}, planar motion and motion with known vertical direction, see Fig.~\ref{fig:Specialcases}.
+We show that two special cases can be efficiently solved with ACs.